MultiTonic/.github/profile/README.md

 4. **Connect to Office365 and Downstream Applications**
    - Enable integration with Office365 and other downstream applications to enhance collaboration and data sharing.
    - Develop connectors and APIs to ensure smooth data flow between Multitonic and productivity tools, enabling researchers to utilize their existing workflows and tools effectively.

+5. **One-Click Regulatory and Filing Compliance**
+   - **Patent Filing:** Implement direct filing capabilities for patents to streamline the intellectual property protection process.
+   - **Startup Registration and Fundraising:** Enable "one-click" startup registration and fundraising to simplify and accelerate the process for new ventures.